arindam31/ImageResizer/README.md

 13) Add checkbox before each file. - Done
 14) Display Estimated size after conversion - DOne
 15) Disable editing of cell - Done
+16) Add pull down for extension choice - BMP - Done (now ext of each file is detected and used)

 Pending:

-Add pull down for extension choice - BMP - Done (now ext is detected and used) Add menu bar - Add file, Add folder, Help , About, Reset App Double click in table should open image
+Add menu bar - Add file, Add folder, Help , About, Reset App Double click in table should open image
 Double clicking the single image should open the image in the default image viewer